HAPS-ITS: Enabling Future ITS Services in Trans-Continental Highways: HAPS-ITS Requirements

 \subsection{Computing Unit}

 In CAVs, processing units collect radar, and/or LiDAR and/or camera data and analyze them to provide ITS functions that range from driving assistance (level 1) to full driving automation (level 5).
 Thus, the computing requirements vary depending on the CAV level.
 For levels 1-2, anywhere from a few dozen to a few hundred million operations per second (MOPS) would be required to provide minimum safety assistance to drivers and infotainment services.
 These computing requirements can be met, for instance, with Intel processors having 32-bit microcontroller units.
-As CAV levels 3-5 involve features that approach full autonomous driving, more powerful computing components are required.
+As CAV level 3-5 involve features that approach full autonomous driving, more powerful computing components are required.
 In this matter, NVIDIA has been leading the industry with its NVIDIA DRIVE AGX autonomous vehicle solution.
 NVIDIA DRIVE AGX Pegasus is the most powerful system-on-chip (SoC) capable of executing 320 trillion operations per second (TOPS), thus outperforming by 10 times the NVIDIA Jetson AGX Xavier solution\footnote{1 TOPS = 10$^6$ MOPS.}.

-The computing unit of a HAPS-ITS must also occasionally handle intensive tasks for a few CAVs at the same time.
+The computing unit of a HAPS-ITS must occasionally handle intensive tasks for a few CAVs at the same time.
 In other words, the HAPS-ITS can be equipped with one NVIDIA Jetson AGX Xavier to handle level 1-2 operations.
 However, at least two NVIDIA DRIVE AGX Pegasus SoCs would be required to support level 3-5 CAVs in trans-continental highways.